• About

 Georgina Campbell

 Terre established iitself quietly enough post-pandemic, as an independent fine dining destination at Castlemartyr Resort.
-But it wasn't long before it became the talk of the culinary community - for the theatrical experience that it offers, as much as its outstanding food.
+But it wasn't long before it became the talk of the culinary community - for the theatrical experience that its original chef patron, Vincent Crépel, offered as much as its outstanding food.

-Terre’s cuisine marries European classical and Asian cuisine with ferments and pickles made of foraged elements from the grounds of Castlemartyr and nearby Ballycotton.
-It’s quite the mix, and dare it be said, a departure from the hyper-seasonal, hyper-locavore menus that have become de rigeur in Irish fine dining.
+Under Crépel's guidance, Terre’s cuisine married European classical and Asian cuisine with ferments and pickles made of foraged elements from the grounds of Castlemartyr and nearby Ballycotton.
+Quite the mix and, dare it be said, a departure from the hyper-seasonal, hyper-locavore menus that have become de rigeur in Irish fine dining.

 Less